rdpate/helpfile/readme.md

 Help displays an overview of purpose, options, version, and other closely related information.
 For executables, Help replaces the "options" of --help and --version and does not require executing files which may be non-functional or untrusted.

 For names without a slash, Help follows a $PATH lookup and the file must be executable (like which(1)).
 Otherwise the name is a path that need not exist, as the path will be used to find the help text.
 For self-contained scripts, the help sections may be in comments (see Internal Help Sections).
-If the path (either given or after lookup through $PATH) is a symlink and no Help section is found, the symlink is resolved and the search continues.
+If the path (either given or after lookup through $PATH) is a symlink and no section is found, the symlink is resolved and the search continues.

+If NAME is missing, show help for Help.

 Options
 -------

-    -v  --version     version text instead of help text -s  --short       help synopsis (or version string) only --locale=L    use L instead of $LC_ALL, $LC_CTYPE, or $LANG
+    -v  --version     version instead of help
+    -s  --short       help synopsis (or version string) only --locale=L    use L instead of $LC_ALL, $LC_CTYPE, or $LANG